All mail services to and from Canada (excluding International Courier) are suspended as of 27 Nov due to a strike by Canadian postal workers.

 • protects the contents from the effects of climate, including changes in atmospheric pressure during air carriage and extremes of temperature

 If you’re sending perfumes or aerosols, or packaging fragile goods or perishable food items, there are specific rules to follow.
-These are detailed in our Dangerous and Prohibited Goods guide (PDF 1.1MB).
+These are detailed in our Prohibited and Restricted Item list and packaging guide (PDF 1.1MB).

 2. Choose your perfect packaging